 My Artificial Intelligence Journey

 Eliza, originally developed in the 1960s at MIT by Joseph Weizenbaum, was one of the first chatbot programs.
 It simulated a Rogerian psychotherapist, responding to user inputs with simple, pattern-matching replies.
+By no means would it be considered artificial intelligence as we know it today.
 While it gave the illusion of conversation, it was a basic script that rephrased what users typed, showing just how easily people could attribute intelligence to software.
 When Eliza was ported to the TRS-80, it was a glimpse into what would eventually evolve into modern artificial intelligence.

 The Path to Access-80